-Panels B and C of Figure 4 present event study versions of the specification in Equation 3 that interact the Treated_j indicator with each calendar year.
+Panels B and C of Figure 4 present event study versions of the specification in Equation 3 that interact the $Treated_j$ indicator with each calendar year.
 We do not see evidence of pre-trends in either outcome (although there are fluctuations in the Black share of mortgage borrowers in the years immediately following the financial crisis).
 However, we see meaningful declines in treated tracts in terms of mortgage borrowing and residency for Black households after the FHA limits were reduced.
 This effect appears to grow over time, particularly when considering the population share (perhaps unsurprising, given that this variable represents a stock rather than a flow and the structure of the ACS).

-Our results, in Table 1, show that tighter leverage constraints differentially impact the geographic and homeownership choices of Black households.
-Panel A reports results for the tract-level share of mortgage borrowers.
-Our estimates indicate that the 2014 reduction in FHA limits caused the share of Black borrowers to drop by roughly half a percentage point in treated tracts (relative to the control).
-Because Black borrowers are responsible for a small share of all originations, this represents a decline of nearly 8 percent of the mean.
-When restricting to tracts with comparatively large Black populations (those in above the national median in 2010) the impact is even larger: a decline of over 1.1 percentage points, almost 10 percent of the mean.
+The results in Panel A of Table 1 show that tighter leverage constraints differentially impact the homeownership choices of Black households.
+The dependent variable is the tract-level share of mortgage borrowers.
+Our estimates indicate that the 2014 reduction in FHA limits caused the share of Black borrowers to drop by roughly half a percentage point in treated tracts (relative to controls).
+Because Black borrowers are responsible for a small share of all mortgage originations, this represents a decline of nearly 8 percent of the mean.
+When restricting to tracts with comparatively large Black populations (those above the national median in 2010), the impact is even larger: a decline of over 1.1 percentage points, almost 10 percent of the mean.
+The fact that the Black share of all mortgage borrowing declined indicates that Black households did not substitute to other conventional high-leverage mortgage products as access to FHA lending declined.

-The key implication of these results, shown in Panel B, is that leverage constraints appear to be binding in determining location choice, particularly for Black households.
-Our estimates suggest that treated areas experienced a decline in the Black share of the population on the order of 0.15 percentage points, or 1 percent of the mean, with even larger effects in areas with a high proportion of Black residents.
+This drop in homeownership in turn distorts location choices for Black households (Panel B).
+Our estimates suggest that treated areas experienced a decline in the Black share of the population on the order of 0.15 percentage points, or 1 percent of the mean, with even larger effects in areas with a high initial concentration of Black residents.
 This represents a sizable decline in the stock of Black households in a relatively small number of years.
-The fact that the overall Black population declines, and not just the fraction of Black households, indicates that shifting towards renting or other high leverage mortgage products, besides the FHA, does not appear to be a full substitute for the FHA among borrowers facing tighter leverage restrictions.
-These findings indicate that the tightening of leverage constraints has real geographic consequences.
-At least some borrowers who are unable to buy choose alternate locations rather than switching into the rental stock, and the impacts of tighter leverage disproportionately affect Black households.
+Our findings therefore indicate that the tightening of leverage constraints has real geographic consequences.
+Adjustment to the rental stock does not substitute for homeownership, so the impacts of tighter leverage affect where Black households live.